 Great Dickens Christmas Fair

-If you want to step into a Charles Dickens novel for Christmas, you can head just outside of San Francisco to The Great Dickens Christmas Fair.
+If you want to step into a Charles Dickens novel for Christmas, you just need to find some cheap flights to San Francisco and head on over to The Great Dickens Christmas Fair.
 Centered on the world of Charles Dickens’ Victorian London, the Christmas fair presents over 750 performers interacting with patrons as you feast on hearty food and drink.
 The three acres of vintage exhibition halls are transformed into lamp-lit streets, theaters, and shops offering one-of-a-kind items.
 A Bay Area tradition, the Great Dickens Christmas Fair spans five weekends beginning in November.

 Have a favorite Christmas market in the US?
 Share your pick with us in the comments below!